ovrclk/dcs/spec/dcs-12/README.md

 ## Summary

-Trusted Execution Environment (TEE) guarantees code and data loaded inside to be protected with respect to confidentiality and integrity that is enforced at the Process level.
+Trusted Execution Environment (TEE) guarantees code and data loaded inside to be protected with respect to confidentiality and integrity that is enforced at the processor level.

 ## Motivation